anakic/Jot/README.md

 A common approach is to store this data in a .settings file when appropriate, and read it from there as needed.
 This involves writing a lot of boilerplate code to copy that data back and fourth.
 This code is tedious, error prone and generally no fun to write.

 Jot's job is to reduce the amount of code, mental effort and time needed to satisfy this requirement and to make it almost a non-task for developers.
-It's very flexible, and while it provides decent defaults for everything it does allow the developer to configure when, how and where each piece of data will be stored and applied.
+It's very flexible, and while it provides decent defaults for everything, it does allow the developer to configure when, how and where each piece of data will be stored and applied.

 ## Example: Persisting window size and location